How does online shopping affect offline price sensitivity?: Related Literature

-Our research also relates to the literature on how price sensitivity estimates can affect firms' strategic business decisions and policy interventions.
-A recent stream of work has looked at how we can use consumer-level demand models to design targeted pricing and promotion strategies to maximize profit \citep{smith2023optimal, dube2023personalized, jain2024effective}.
-We build on this work and show that accurately accounting for consumers' online adoption status can improve firms' pricing decisions and profitability.
-More broadly, from a policy and research perspective, accurate measures of price sensitivity can help policy-makers and managers assess market power, competitive dynamics, and the welfare implications of price targeting \citep{kadiyali2000manufacturer,nevo2001measuring, chintagunta2002investigating, dube2023personalized, beresteanu2024dynamics}.
-While we do not focus on public policy and competition in this work, our paper suggests that the adoption of online shopping is an important factor affecting price sensitivity that policymakers and researchers should consider when making policy recommendations in multi-channel settings.

-Finally, our study contributes to the broader multichannel retailing literature; see \cite{Zhang_etal_2010} and \cite{Cui_etal_2021} for comprehensive overviews.
+More broadly, our study contributes to the broader multichannel retailing literature; see \cite{Cui_etal_2021} for a comprehensive overview.
 One key stream of research highlights that online and offline channels can function as complements \citep{avery2012adding, wang2017can, bell2018offline} or substitutes \citep{forman2009competition,li2021books,shriver2022demand}, depending on the context.
 Other studies have examined how digitization affects consumer shopping behavior across channels, focusing on spend patterns and purchase volume \citep{wang2015go,narang2019mobile,biswas2024channel}, brand exploration \citep{pozzi2012shopping}, and purchase variety \citep{chintala2023browsing}.
-Building on this body of work, our study provides new insights into multichannel strategy \citep{neslin2022omnichannel} by investigating changes in offline price sensitivity when consumers adopt online shopping.
+Building on this body of work, our study provides new insights into multichannel strategy \citep{neslin2022omnichannel} by investigating changes in offline price sensitivity when consumers adopt a retailer's online channels for shopping.